 In regional and cultural studies, you will acquire basic knowledge about the history, economics, politics, society and culture of Spain and Spanish America, using theories from the social and cultural sciences.
 The acquisition of regional and cultural knowledge includes the development of intercultural competence to enable you to reflect on both your own and the foreign culture, and to comprehend the two cultures as dynamic, living and multifaceted systems.
 In the advanced courses, this basic knowledge is expanded using specific examples.

 The degree programme includes one module to impart knowledge about using and designing media to process and present subject-specific content.
 Here you will also learn how to critically analyse content presented via various media.

-There are many advantages to studying Spanisch in Göttingen:
+There are many advantages to studying Spanish in Göttingen:

-- You learn about Spanish and Hispanic American language and culture in the heart of Germany.
+- You learn about Spanish and Spanish American language and culture in the heart of Germany.

 - You will get personal support in learning groups with small numbers of participants.

 - A major part of the curriculum is taught in the target language.